The History of Alcohol at Bethabara

 This section of the exhibit highlights Bethabara's ties to alcohol and how they relate to trade, consumption, and the economic stability of the settlement.
 Additionally, it notes how alcohol was produced, consumed, and traded around the United States more broadly.

 In colonial times, alcohol production was common in settlements across North America.
-Breweries, taverns, and distilleries were an indispensable priority for settlements as they made money and served as a drink for calories.
+Breweries, taverns, and distilleries were an indispensable priority for settlements as they made money and served as a source of calories.
 In North America, people drank extensively, especially from 1790 to 1830.
 During this time, Americans consumed more alcohol per capita than any other time before or after.
 W.J.
 Rorabaugh calls America in the late eighteenth to early nineteenth century "The Alcoholic Republic," where drunkenness and disruption from alcohol was an American tradition.
 From 1760 to 1810, colonists and Americans consumed an average of 3.5 gallons per person.
 The annual average consumption of distilled spirits totaled 4 gallons by 1810.

-Bethabara's alcohol production lasted most prominently from 1756 to 1802.
-During this time, several breweries/distilleries were built, two taverns were established, and thousands of gallons of alcohol were produced, sold, and consumed at Bethabara or in port towns like Charleston.
-Similar to America more broadly, alcohol was widely present.
-Unlike America more broadly, the Moravians had rules on the consumption of alcohol and had a difficult relationship with it being sold en mass at the settlement.
+Similar to the rest of America, alcohol was widely present.
+Unlike the rest of America, the Moravians had rules on the consumption of alcohol and had a difficult relationship with it being sold en masse at the settlement.
 Figure 4 demonstrates a chart from the temperance movement.
-This chart notes beverages that are okay for consumption, like water,
+This chart notes beverages that are okay for consumption, like water and milk.
+Other drinks, like porter or wine, are only allowed with meals.
+Finally, beverages like grog were prohibited in excess.

 The production of alcohol by the Moravians did not begin in Bethabara.
-Instead, the Moravians had produced significant amounts of alcohol at Nazareth, specifically in Christian Spring (Fig 3).
+Instead, the Moravians had produced significant amounts of alcohol at Nazareth, specifically in Christian Spring (Fig. 3).
 More alcohol was produced than in Bethabara, but that was likely because Nazareth and Bethlehem were larger.
 In Nazareth and later Bethlehem, breweries like Christian's Spring served the settlements as beer was used less for drunkenness and more for calories.

 Henrich Feldhausen came to Bethabara in 1753 with the first group of Brethren.
-Born on December 20, 1721, Feldhausen had skills as a shoe-maker, carpenter, mill-wright, cooper, sieve-maker, turner, and farmer.
+Born on December 20, 1721, Feldhausen possessed skills as a shoemaker, carpenter, millwright, cooper, sieve maker, turner, and farmer.
 However, Feldhausen's most important skill was that of a brewer and distiller.
+In December 1756, the Brothers built Bethabara's first Brewery/Distillery.
+Feldhausen was listed as the settlement's head brewer and remained in the role until 1762.

 1951 aerial map